The members' assembly has now completed its deliberations. Recommendations will be published soon.

 Participants heard about the legislative context of the debate at conference 2018 (Gender Recognition Act, Equality Act and/or other relevant legislation) and listened to a range of testimonies relevant to the motion.
 These included cross-cutting topics:

 - Service provision, e.g. services that support survivors of male violence, health services;

 - Language around sex and gender in terms of services and inclusion.

-They are also likely to cover our seven policy objectives:
+They are also covered some of our seven policy objectives: